-English Composition I
+ENGL 1301T - English Composition I

-A concentrated study of the fundamentals of English usage; training in accurate reading and writing of prose, chiefly expository; study of the principles of library research and the techniques of writing research papers.
+This course focuses on writing for the workplace for students seeking a certificate or an AAS degree and is not intended as preparation for ENGL 1302.
+A concentrated study of the fundamentals of English usage; training in accurate reading and writing of prose, chiefly expository; study of the principles of library research and the techniqes of writing research papers.
 Research required.
 This course is reading and writing intensive.